adam-p/adam-p.github.com/content/blog/2023-06-03-parenting-tips.md

 ## Never make your child responsible for your emotions

-(This is somewhat related to the previous point, but deserves calling out separately.)
+(This point ties into the previous one but deserves its own spotlight.)

 Your child cannot handle the responsibility for your happiness; do not put it upon them.
 You're their parent -- their emotional foundation, their bedrock, their safety.
 Additionally, they need to be allowed to be little and silly and tempestuous, and to grow up naturally, as they are neurologically and endocrinologically able to.
-Putting the weight of your happiness on them screws up both of those things.
+Putting the weight of your happiness on them compromises both of those things.

 Sometimes you might reverse this responsibility implicitly -- tone of voice, etc. Sometimes you'll do it explicitly -- "you're scaring me", "you're making me sad", etc.